 Because Story Embers advocates excellence in writing, all accepted submissions are subject to a comprehensive editing process that involves macro as well as micro changes to strengthen the structure and sentences.
 We retain the right to reject a submission at any time during this process for any reason, including nonconformity to our guidelines or refusal to cooperate with our editorial staff.
 We edit each piece for content, length, clarity, flow, style, and grammar/spelling, although we strive to maintain the author’s voice and intent.
 Our goal is to polish each piece to reveal its underlying luster and ensure that the text is as clear and concise as possible to provide an optimal reading experience for our audience.
 When you submit to us, you consent to have your work refined at our discretion.

 All accepted material will be used by Story Embers under these terms:

-- Once a submission has passed review, expect up to a two-month interval before it appears on the website.
+- Once a submission has passed review, expect up to a three-month interval before it appears on the website.
 If more time than this has elapsed, feel free to contact us and we’ll check on the status of your submission.

 - Contributors grant Story Embers exclusive use of their material for three months.
 At the end of the three months, contributors are free to reprint their content elsewhere.

 - Contributors bear full responsibility for their work.
 Although we respect the individual views of our writers, we don’t necessarily agree with the opinions expressed in every submission we publish.
 Story Embers disclaims liability for any material we unknowingly publish that has been plagiarized, contains hidden objects, or negatively represents real people or places.
 If you believe we have published harmful or plagiarized content, please email your concerns to email@example.com.